Azure/Industrial-IoT/docs/opc-publisher/observability.md

 The OPC Publisher emits metrics through its Prometheus endpoint (`/metrics`).
 To learn more about how to create a local metrics dashboard for OPC Publisher V2.7, refer to the tutorial [here](./observability.md).

 To measure the performance of OPC Publisher, the `di` parameter can be used to print metrics to the log in the interval specified (in seconds).
+Using `--pd=Events` the diagnostics information can instead be emitted to a topic or to IoT Hub.
+The routing or topic can be configured using the `--dtt` [command line option](./commandline.md).

-The following table describes the actual instruments that are logged per endpoint:
+The following table describes the instruments that are collected per writer group and subsequently emitted:

 | Log line item name                      | Diagnostic info property name       | Description |
 |-----------------------------------------|-------------------------------------|-------------|